zsawyer/MumbleLink/core/src/main/resources/README.txt

 1. Close both Mumble and Minecraft.
 2. install latest Minecraft Forge
-3. replace the old MumbleLink.jar with the new one
+3. replace the old MumbleLink-jar with the new one!